WANdisco/wandisco-documentation-ldm/docs/operation-cli.md

 }
 ```

-In most cases, you will need to migrate only a selection of databases and tables, which is achieved by defining new hive rules.
-However, this rule is available to use if wishing to migrate all your metastore/database content.
+When [creating a metadata migration](#create-metadata-migrations), use the default rule to migrate all of your metastore/database content or define and use new rules to migrate a selection of databases and tables.

 ### Configure existing hive rules